JoseGaDel/bard/examples/README.md

     print(f"Error making API call: {str(e)}")
 ```

 When we successfully authenticate, the program will set the token in the `APIParser` object and will use it for all the subsequent calls.
 It will also cache it so that we do not need to authenticate every time we run the program.
-If the token expires, the program will try to authenticate again to update the token and cache it again.
+If the token expires, the program will try to authenticate again to update the token and cache it.
 If the program fails to authenticate, it will raise an error.
 This will output:

 ```
 | ℹ️ INFO | API URL: https://api.minka-sdg.org/v1